-Study the changing ways we communicate with a Bachelor of Arts or Bachelor of Communication*.
+Study the ways we communicate with a Bachelor of Communication or Bachelor of Arts.

-- If you intend to focus more on Communication and want to gain advanced skills and understanding you can take the Bachelor of Communication.*
+- If you intend to focus mainly on Communication and want to gain advanced skills and understanding, you can enrol in a Bachelor of Communication.

 Where can Communication take you?

 Studying Communication is an excellent foundation for employment in media, digital content creation, advertising, public relations, advocacy, business communication, government communications and more.

 Communications professionals work in various organisations, from specialist communications agencies to government departments, charities and businesses.
 Communication will help you develop highly marketable skills relevant to many career paths besides strictly dedicated communications roles—strong communication skills are highly sought after in leadership and management careers.